 Septic tanks may be a foreign idea to many people.
 However, for homes that use one, they are critical and very familiar.
-A well-designed, correctly installed septic system can last a lifetime but failure to maintain a septic can cause it to fail in just a few years.
+A well-designed, correctly installed septic system can last a lifetime but failure to maintain a septic tank can cause it to fail in just a few years.
 If you've always lived in a home connected to the main sewage line, you're probably unfamiliar with septic tanks and what they are.

 What is a Septic Tank?

 A septic tank is a watertight container that collects wastewater from toilets, sinks, showers, and washing machines.
-Septic tanks can have one or two compartments.
+They can have one or two compartments.
 New systems require two-compartment septic tanks, which do a better job of settling solids and are necessary for effective treatment.
 At the tank's intake and outflow pipes, there are tees or baffles.
 The inlet tee slows the incoming waste stream while decreasing sludge disruption.
 The outlet tee maintains the solids or scum in the tank.

 Why are Septic Tanks Used?